srodriguez/bdi-abm-integration/index.md

 This software is managed by the Apache Maven software management tool.
 You can build the software in two ways.

-* The entire suite of integrations and examples can be built using the command line.
+* Examples can all be built from the command line.
   Ensure that you have Maven installed.
-  Then from the top level directory containing `pom.xml`, do
+  Check the corresponding README (`./examples/*/README.md`) for instructions on how to build an example.
+Essentially this involves executing the following build command for the generic layer, BDI integration, ABM integration, and the example.

   ```
   mvn clean install
   ```

 * Each integration and example also contains an Eclipse project.
-First ensure that you have an appropriate version that supports Maven.
+First ensure that you have an appropriate Eclipse version that supports Maven.
   Then import the existing project
   (e.g., `./integrations/bdi-abm/.project`) into Eclipse, and it should build without any additional configuration.